 Through the honesty I’ve met in studying Aesthetic Realism, I’ve changed deeply about how I see getting ahead.
 Where once I was inwardly competitive, driven to be superior, and cold to what other people deserve, I now feel more myself and happier in trying to have a good effect on others—including my husband, my friends, my students, and people I might meet tomorrow.
 Aesthetic Realism, because it explains what everyone is most ambitious to do—to like ourselves through being fair to the rich, various world—enables people to get ahead in a way that makes for true pride!

 The change in my life is representative of what can happen when a woman learns about herself in Aesthetic Realism consultations.
-To learn about consultations, which are given in person and via Zoom, click here.
+To learn about consultations, which are given via Zoom, click here.